aerrata/journal/src/content/posts/connect-to-git-client-via-ssh.md

 ssh -T git@github.com
 ```

-If prompted, type "yes" to confirm the connection.
+If prompted, type `yes` to confirm the connection.
 You'll see a success message if everything is set up correctly.